 OUR FOOD VISION

-The menus are still evolving and Nicole is tweaking them based on observations and comments from the children.
+The menus are always evolving and Helen is constantly tweaking them based on observations and comments from the children.
 The menus are also subject to change sometimes due to what our producers have in stock.

 We would love to have your feedback on both the menus and school lunches - please contact email@example.com